seinolab/simple-ca-with-strongswan/README.md

 # make clean
 ```

-To issue new client certificate, run the target issue.
-This example shows to issue a new client certificate for user `alice` and send it to `alice@example.com`.
+To issue a new client certificate, run the target issue.
+This example shows to issue a new client certificate for user `alice` and send it to `alice@example.com` in .p12 format.

 ```
 # make USER=alice MAILTO=alice@example.com issue